igoldny/NotOKCupid/README.md

 [NotOKCupid Live](https://notokcupid.herokuapp.com)

 NotOKCupid is a full-stack web application inspired by OKCupid, with a twist.
 NotOKCupid's matching algorithm matches users based on their incompatibility, because sometimes the worst love matches turn out to be the best.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+It utilizes Ruby on Rails on the backend, a PostgreSQL database, and ReactJS with a Redux architectural framework on the frontend.